Managing Wikis

 5. Click the Create page button.

-The page editor appears for this new page, Page 2.
+The page editor for the new page, Page 2, appears.

-9. Click the (blue) hyperlink to go to the front page (named "World Health Organization") wiki.
+9. Click the (blue) hyperlink to go to the front page (named "World Health Organization") of the wiki.
 The front page appears.

 Commenting on Wiki Pages